Skip to content

 We aim to hire local talent where the local office is, and we ensure all our job ads include reference to flexible working and parental leave availability and are written in gender neutral language.

-When we recruite we include different members of the team at different stages – so you’re not always being intereviewed by HR and people managers – it will be all different levels and team members, so that you get a really good sense of the team and the culture.
+When we recruit we include different members of the team at different stages – so you’re not always being interviewed by HR and people managers – it will be all different levels and team members, so that you get a really good sense of the team and the culture.

 What opportunities are there for people to ‘give it a go’ before pursuing a role or qualification in tech?